 - •surface hardness

-Each particle consists of several sheets of graphene with an overall thickness ranging from an average of about 2 nm to about 15 nm, depending on the grade.
+Each particle consists of several sheets of graphene with an overall thickness that varies by grade.
 Particle diameters can range from sub-micron to 50+ microns.
 To learn more, please download an xGnP® product overview (PDF).

 Grade M is available with average particle diameters of 5, 15 or 25 microns.